openstack-archive/sahara/doc/source/devref/quickstart.rst

 Quickstart guide
 ================

-This guide will help you to setup vanilla Hadoop cluster using :doc:`../restapi/rest_api_v1.0`.
+This guide will help you setup a vanilla Hadoop cluster using :doc:`../restapi/rest_api_v1.0`.

 1. Install Sahara